 What’s the first thing that comes to mind when you think about Transylvania?

 From mystical places and legends to breathtaking scenery and medieval citadels, Harghita’s got all that and more.
-To help visitors plan their trip and discover the hidden gems within the destination before they even reach their destination, Harghita County Council decided to create an immersive experience for their visitors and bring their local legends to life.
+To help visitors plan their trip and discover hidden gems before they even reach their destination, Harghita County Council decided to create an immersive experience for their visitors and bring their local legends to life.
 By downloading an app, visitors can plan their itinerary using storytelling and over 50 authentic legends of lost treasures, valiant kings, knights and maidens.

 To create their unique travel itinerary, visitors can browse through the list of legends, pick their favorite, get directions and visit the local attraction they find interesting.

-4. Create fun experiences your potential travellers
+4. Create fun experiences

 According to the New Mexico Tourism Department, its residents are more likely to vacation out of state compared to residents in neighboring states.
 To promote holidays in New Mexico to residents of the state, the department created the “Catch the Kid” campaign that challenged residents to take part in a summer-long scavenger hunt to find the legendary Billy the Kid and win $10,000.
 Travellers could use a website and app to gather clues about the whereabouts of Billy the Kid.
 Throughout their hunt they would receive new clues as well as prizes, such as lodging or meal packages to keep the scavenger hunt exciting.